alexrodpas/BACON/README.md

 # BACON
 BACON: Deep-Learning Powered AI for Poetry Generation with Author Linguistic Style Transfer

-_Note: code is right now under revision, it'll be uploaded shortly._
+_Note: This project is in heavy maintenance until further notice.
+Code is right now under revision, it'll be uploaded shortly._

 **BACON** (**B**asic **A**I for **C**ollaborative p**O**etry writi**N**g) is a project on _computational linguistics_ that I developed during my Junior high school year.